George Abecassis: Pre-1946 career

 Born in Oatlands, Surrey, Abecassis was educated at Clifton College.
 He began circuit racing in 1935 in a modified Austin Seven which became known as The Einsitzer.
 After taking 1937 as a year away from the track, he acquired an Alta and made a name for himself in English national racing during the 1938 and 1939 seasons.
 In 1939, he won the Imperial Trophy Formula Libre race at Crystal Palace, driving his Alta, defeating Prince Bira, in the E.R.A. known as Romulus, in a wet race, "that being the only time it was beaten by a 1500 cc car in the British Isles."

 At one point, Abecassis held the Campbell circuit lap record at Brooklands at 72.61 mph On 3 July 1938 Abecassis broke the Prescott Hill Climb record with a climb of 47.85 seconds in his supercharged 1½-litre Alta.

-When World War II broke out he joined the Royal Air Force, as a member of the Volunteer Reserves, and became an experienced pilot, ultimately becoming a member of the secret "Moon Squadrons", ferrying secret agents in and out of occupied countries in Europe with specially-modified Halifax and Stirling aircraft.
-During the course of his wartime service Abecassis was awarded the Distinguished Flying Cross and was mentioned in dispatches with the following citation:
+When World War II broke out, Abecassis joined the Royal Air Force, as a member of the Volunteer Reserves, and became an experienced pilot, ultimately becoming a member of the secret "Moon Squadrons", ferrying secret agents in and out of occupied countries in Europe with specially-modified Halifax and Stirling aircraft.
+During the course of his wartime service, Abecassis was awarded the Distinguished Flying Cross and was mentioned in dispatches with the following citation:

 Abecassis achieved the rank of squadron leader, and, following the war, continued as a member of the RAF Volunteer Reserves prior to his discharge in 1953.

 Post-1946 career

-After World War II Abecassis went back to racing, initially with pre-war machinery.
+After World War II, Abecassis went back to racing, initially with pre-war machinery.
 He won a race at Gransden Lodge in a road-going 3.3-litre Bugatti on 15 June 1946.
 In 1947, Abecassis finished second in the Swedish Grand Prix, held on a frozen lake at Vallentuna, driving an E.R.A.
 In 1948, he finished second to Bob Gerard in the Jersey International Road Race.
 He became a partner, with John Heath, in Hersham and Walton Motors Ltd., a motor dealership and garage in Walton-on-Thames.
 Building on his pre-war association with the Alta marque, Abecassis and HWM assisted in the development of the Alta GP car, designed to comply with the recently introduced Formula One regulations.